Criminal Obstruction of Justice in Georgia

 For Subsection B of the statute (“Felony Obstruction: Violence”), any physical contact or threats of physical contact will suffice.
 For Subsection C of the statute (“Felony Obstruction: Throwing”), examples of obstruction would include urinating on an officer, vomiting on an officer, throwing feces or semen at an officer, or getting your blood on an officer.

 Beyond the obstruction itself, there are a few requirements that a prosecutor must establish to convict you.
 First, you have to know that the person is an officer.
-Second, you have to actually be impeding their efforts in that very moment.
+Second, you have to be impeding their efforts at that very moment.
 For example, saying that you will shoot the officer now is obstruction, but saying that you will shoot them later is not considered obstruction, as seen in the case law below.
-Third, the officer must be performing a lawful function, or there are no legal duties being performed for you to obstruct.
+Third, the officer must be performing a lawful function, or no legal duties are being performed for you to obstruct.

 In Williams v.
 State, Larawl Williams lived in a shed behind his parents’ house.
 Upon losing his job, his stepfather locked him out of the shed and ordered him to leave.
 Williams became irate and began throwing yard furniture and making threats towards his stepfather, at which point his mother called the police.